MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrading-extensions.md

 > Use the shortcuts `tcodunit` and `ttrigger` to create the basic structure for the codeunit and trigger.

 ### Get information about an extension
 Each extension version has a set of properties that contain information about the extension, including: AppVersion, DataVersion, Dependencies, Id, Name, and Publisher.
 This information can be useful when upgrading.
 For example, one of the more important properties is the `DataVersion` property, which tells you what version of data you are dealing with.
 These properties are encapsulated in a `ModuleInfo` data type.
-You can access these properties through `NAVApp.GetCurrentModuleInfo()` and `NAVAPP.GetCurrentModuleInfo()` methods.
+You can access these properties by through the `NAVApp.GetCurrentModuleInfo()` and `NAVAPP.GetCurrentModuleInfo()` methods.

 ### Upgrade codeunit example
 This example uses the `OnCheckPreconditionsPerDatabase()` trigger to check whether the data version of the previous extension version is compatible for the upgrade.